Skip to content

 Serverless Analytics Pipelines with Terraform

-We learned this the hard way during a recent account migration.
-Our production analytics pipeline - processing thousands of booking automation events daily - had to be rebuilt from scratch in a new AWS account.
-Rather than recreate the same bespoke infrastructure, we took a step back and abstracted the patterns into reusable Terraform modules.
+During a recent AWS account migration, we had to rebuild our production analytics pipeline from scratch — the one processing thousands of booking automation events daily.
+Rather than recreate the same bespoke infrastructure, we used the opportunity to modernize it and abstract the patterns into reusable Terraform modules.

 logstash pipeline